bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 In addition to the imaging data a _pet.json sidecar file needs to be provided.
 The included metadata are divided into sections described below.

-### Sidecar JSON (`*_pet.json`)
+### PET sidecar JSON (`*_pet.json`)

 #### The "Info" section
 This section is mandatory and contains general information about the imaging experiment.
-Some of the fields are marked optional (MAY), e.g. anaesthesia; for those fields a BIDS PET validator will not throw an error even if they are not present.
+Some of the fields are marked optional (MAY), e.g. anaesthesia; for those fields the BIDS validator will not throw an error even if they are not present.
 Note, although bodyweight is a recommended information in (Knudsen et al. 2020, JCBFM [1]), this consists of meta information at the participant level and should hence be part of the participants.tsv or session.tsv file in case of multiple measurements.
 | Field name | Definition                                                                                                                                                                                                                                                                                                                              |
 |------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Manufacturer | REQUIRED.
 Scanner manufacturer (e.g. "Siemens").|